How to start a warranty repair for PS5

 Good luck grabbing one

-PS5 consoles don't stay in stock right now, so if you see one, grab it.
-Don't buy a console from scalpers — if you get it brand new, you can get a one-year warranty for free, with an additional 90-day extension as long as you remember to register your PS5 with Sony.
+Despite being out for some time, the PS5 is still extremely hard to come by.
+Don't buy a console from scalpers, though — if you get it brand new, you can get a one-year warranty for free, with an additional 90-day extension as long as you remember to register your PS5 with Sony.

 Stay charged up